 Sidney Richard John Sandoe (1868-1911) was Richard John Sidney on his birth certificate, and was known to his shipmates as Dick.
 Whenever I asked where Sidney Sandoe came from, I was told it was from Falmouth in Cornwall, from a seafaring family.
 The true story was on that birth certificate.
 He was born in London at Clapham, the son of Francis Sandoe, a journeyman carpenter.
 He was lucky to have stayed alive.
 Two sisters and a brother died at birth, he and his older sister Elizabeth survived.
 His father was soon to become unemployed and the family moved to Battersea where their home was overshadowed by the piers of the railway viaducts leading into Clapham Junction railway station.
 Here his father died of tuberculosis.
 It was his parents who came from Cornwall, his father from Philleigh (on the Roseland peninsular), his mother Jane Emily (Thomas) from Landewednack at the tip of the Lizzard peninsular.
 Philleigh might explain the Falmouth legend, since Roseland lies across the River Fal from Falmouth, linked by the St Mawes ferry.
-But there were no seamen in the family.
+But there were hardly any seamen in the family.
+The closest was Alexander Dingle Sandoe (1831-56) from a related Philleigh family, who served on HMS Sans Pareil in the Crimea War.
 Our Sandoe ancestors were farm labourers at Philleigh, and before that farmers and tinners in Kea and Kenwyn (perhaps from Kerley near Chacewater, which at that time was an outlying chapelry of Kenwyn beyond the parish of Kea).
 Typically in that area, baptisms were held at any convenient church but burials usually went to somewhere downhill, so that family events might well be recorded in various neighbouring parishes.
 Beyond 1700 the trail becomes more vague but seems to lead eventually to William Sandow, a blacksmith at Redruth, who was born towards the end of the 16th century.

 Another legend passed on by two of Sidney Sandoe’s daughters, Marie and Clarice, was the belief that the Sandoes were descended from a shipwrecked Spanish sailor who had managed to get ashore in Cornwall after Sir Francis Drake’s battle with the Great Armada (1588), and had then married a local girl.
 I have heard the same story from other Sandoe families, and indeed from other Cornish families with Latin-sounding names.
 It’s a beautiful story, but the 16th century Cornish muster rolls never record Sandoes as aliens.
 The earliest instances of the name found so far are a John Sandowe, an archer from Northumberland who mustered in 1441 for the Duke of York’s expedition to Normandy, and a John Sandowe whose copper dish was listed in an Arundell estate inventory from Laherne (Cornwall) in 1447.
 Evidently, there were Sandoes in Cornwall 150 years or more before the Great Armada.
 A more appropriate question is whether their origin is Keltic or AngloSaxon.
 The earliest Sando/w/e records are from East Cornwall, so Anglo-Saxon is most likely.
 The mediaeval “AngloSaxon” would also include some Norman heritage composed of Scandinavian, Frankish and Gaulish origins, while DNA would probably show some neanderthal, Asian and African ancestry.
 No-one is racially unique.